How to Use the Standard Tax Deduction

 How Much Is the Standard Deduction?

 The standard deduction you qualify for depends on your filing status, your age, and whether you're blind.
 The number is adjusted each year to keep pace with inflation and the recently enacted Tax Cuts and Jobs Act increased it significantly in 2018.
-These are the standard deduction amounts for current tax years.
+These are the standard deduction amounts for 2019:

 The Additional Standard Deduction Based on Age or Blindness

 People who are age 65 or older and individuals who are legally blind receive an additional standard deduction.
-It's calculated by adding the taxpayer's standard deduction based on his filing status plus the additional amount noted in the chart above.
+It's calculated by adding the taxpayer's standard deduction based on his filing status plus an additional amount.
+That additional amount for people who are blind or 65 and older is $1,300, or $1,650 for unmarried taxpayers.

 Special Rule for Married Couples Filing Separate Returns